-(2) Issue registry identification cards to a qualifying patient and to a qualifying patient's designated caregivers, if any, within five days of approving the application or renewal.
-A designated caregiver must have a registry identification card for each of the qualifying patients; and

-(3) Enter the registry identification number of the dispensary or dispensaries the patient designates into the verification system.
+- (2) Issue registry identification cards to a qualifying patient and to a qualifying patient's designated caregivers, if any, within five days of approving the application or renewal.
+A designated caregiver shall have a registry identification card for each of the qualifying patients; and - (3) Enter the registry identification number of any dispensary the patient designates into the verification system.

 Section 32.
-The department may conduct a background check of the prospective designated caregiver in order to carry out the provisions of section 31 of this Act.
+That the code be amended by adding a NEW SECTION to read: The department may conduct a background check of a designated caregiver in order to carry out the provisions of section 31 of this Act.

 Section 33.
-The department may not issue a registry identification card to a qualifying patient who is younger than eighteen years of age unless:
+That the code be amended by adding a NEW SECTION to read: The department may not issue a registry identification card to a qualifying patient who is younger than eighteen years of age unless:

-(1) The qualifying patient's practitioner has explained the potential risks and benefits of the medical use of cannabis to the custodial parent or legal guardian with responsibility for health care decisions for the qualifying patient; and

-(2) The custodial parent or legal guardian with responsibility for health care decisions for the qualifying patient consents in writing to:

-(a) Allow the qualifying patient's medical use of cannabis;

-(b) Serve as the qualifying patient's designated caregiver; and

-(c) Control the acquisition of the cannabis, the dosage, and the frequency of the medical use of cannabis by the qualifying patient.
+- (1) The qualifying patient's practitioner has explained the potential risks and benefits of the medical use of cannabis to the custodial parent or legal guardian with responsibility for health care decisions for the qualifying patient; and - (2) The custodial parent or legal guardian with responsibility for health care decisions for the qualifying patient consents in writing to: - (a) Allow the qualifying patient's medical use of cannabis; - (b) Serve as the qualifying patient's designated caregiver; and - (c) Control the acquisition of the cannabis, the dosage, and the frequency of the medical use of cannabis by the qualifying patient.

 Section 34.
-The department may deny an application or renewal of a qualifying patient's registry identification card only if the applicant:
+That the code be amended by adding a NEW SECTION to read: The department may deny an application or renewal of a qualifying patient's registry identification card only if the applicant:

-(1) Does not provide the required information, fee, or materials;

-(2) Previously had a registry identification card revoked; or

-(3) Provided false information.
+- (1) Does not provide the required information, fee, or materials: - (2) Previously had a registry identification card revoked; or - (3) Provided false information.